PrashanthReddy47/PrashanthReddy47.github.io/content/about/_index.md

 #### Education

-* I am currently pursuing my **MS in Electronics Engineering, Space Communication and Remote Sensing** at the University of Pavia, Italy.
+* **MS in Electronics Engineering, Space Communication and Remote Sensing** at the University of Pavia, Italy.

 * I hold a **Bachelor of Technology in Electronics and Communication Engineering**, and have certifications from Coursera, DataCamp, and LinkedIn.